 The history of Passover dates back to ancient times, and its origins are rooted in Jewish tradition and scripture.
 According to the book of Exodus in the Hebrew Bible, the Israelites were enslaved in Egypt for over four centuries before their liberation.

 It wasn’t until Moses was chosen by God to lead the Israelites out of slavery that their fortunes began to change.

 The Exodus itself is a central event in Jewish history and is mentioned repeatedly throughout the Torah.
 It represents the moment when the Jewish people became a free and independent nation, united under their faith in God.

 Passover is a celebration of this event, as well as a reminder of the challenges and hardships that the Israelites faced along the way.

 Over time, Passover became an important festival in Jewish culture, and its traditions and rituals evolved to reflect its changing significance.
 Today, Passover is celebrated by Jews all over the world, with various customs and practices unique to different regions and communities.

 The date of Passover is determined by the Jewish calendar, which is a lunar calendar based on the cycles of the moon.
 Unlike the Gregorian calendar used in the Western world, which has a fixed number of days in each month, the Jewish calendar has a variable number of days in each month, depending on the phase of the moon.

 Passover begins on the 15th day of Nisan, which is the first month of the Jewish calendar.
-This date usually falls in March or April, and it is determined by the sighting of the first full moon after the vernal equinox.
+This date usually falls on March 24, and it is determined by the sighting of the first full moon after the vernal equinox.

 The exact date of Passover can vary slightly from year to year, depending on the alignment of the moon and the sun.
 However, it always falls within a certain range of dates, and Jews around the world celebrate it with great joy and reverence.